Skip to content

 This is the research website of the Centre for Faith and Community.

-On this website, you will find all the research that the Centre and its associates are involved in and have published
+On this website, you will find all the research that the Centre and its associates are involved in and have published.

-Research Metodology
+Research Metodolog

 The Centre’s research approach is to follow a praxis-methodology, assuming deep local immersion in communities, from where analytical, reflective, visioning and strategic tools are employed to read society, to foster a critical consciousness, and to make urban change.